JhajiAdya/JhajiAdya/README.md

 - 👋 Hi, I’m @adya.
 - 👀 I’m interested in Engineering.
 - 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on any js projects.
+- 💞️ I’m looking to collaborate on any JS projects.
-- 📫 How to reach me - here
+- 📫 How to reach me - here.
 - ⚡ Fun fact: Reality is an Illusion.

 <!---